 (5) Following approval of the grant agreement, an eligible recipient will receive payments of at least 25 percent on a quarterly basis per annual allocation.
 If adjustments to installment payments are required, a lower percentage may be used.

-(6)(a) Grant recipients will be eligible for a universal extension to expend funds until September 30 each year.
+(6) Grant recipients will be eligible to expend funds until September 30 each year.
 Any allocated funds that are not used by a grant recipient by September 30 each year will be returned to the Student Investment Account for distribution in the next biennium.

-(b) A Grant recipient may request to decline the universal extension to expend funds by September 30 each year.
-A grant recipient must notify the Department in writing by June 1 each year.
-Any allocated funds that are not used by a grant recipient by June 30 each year will be returned to the Student Investment Account for distribution in the next biennium.

 (7) Funds received by a grant recipient under this section must be separately accounted for and must be used in accordance with the recipient’s grant agreement for the Student Investment Account.
 A grant recipient may use funds for administrative costs, including indirect costs, directly related to allowed expenditures as provided in the grant agreement.
 Administrative costs are limited to five percent of the total expenditures or $500,000 annually, whichever is less.
 Any administrative costs incurred by a participating charter school must be accounted for within the sponsoring school district’s overall limit of five percent or $500,000, whichever is less.